kaarl77/memory-mate/DOC.md

 Memory Mate's business logic is built around three primary features:

 1. **Journal Entries**: Allows users to create, view, edit, and delete journal entries to document their daily activities and memories.
-2. **Reminders**: Enables users to set and manage reminders for important events, medications, or activities.
+2. **Reminders**: Enables users to set and manage index for important events, medications, or activities.
-3. **AI Assistant**: Provides an AI-powered chat interface that helps users extract meaningful information from their conversations and automatically create reminders.
+3. **AI Assistant**: Provides an AI-powered chat interface that helps users extract meaningful information from their conversations and automatically create index.

 ### Data Model